sorinboia/hugo-azure-experience-aws-ac2.0/content/040_ingress/010_ingress_install_1.md

 kubectl get svc --namespace=nginx-ingress
 ```
 {{< output >}}
 NAME                      TYPE           CLUSTER-IP     EXTERNAL-IP     PORT(S)                      AGE
-dashboard-nginx-ingress   LoadBalancer   172.20.36.60    aeb592ad4011544219c0bc49581baa13-421891138.eu-central-1.elb.amazonaws.com   80:32044/TCP                 11m
+dashboard-nginx-ingress   LoadBalancer   10.0.114.225   20.90.252.195   80:30766/TCP                 38s
-nginx-ingress             LoadBalancer   172.20.14.206   ab21b88fec1f445d98c79398abc2cd5d-961716132.eu-central-1.elb.amazonaws.com   80:30284/TCP,443:31110/TCP   5h35m
+nginx-ingress             LoadBalancer   10.0.114.203   20.90.248.2     80:31470/TCP,443:31908/TCP   3m36s
 {{< /output >}}

 Note the EXTERNAL-IP of the "dashboard-nginx-ingress".
-This is the hostname that we are going to use in order to view the Nginx Dashboard.
+This is the IP address that we are going to use in order to view the Nginx Dashboard.
 Browse to the following location and verify you can see the dashboard: `http://<DASHBOARD-EXTERNAL-IP>/dashboard.html`

 Note the EXTERNAL-IP of the "nginx-ingress".
-This is the hostname that we are going to use in order to publish the Arcadia web application.
+This is the hostname/IP address that we are going to use in order to publish the Arcadia web application.
 Browse to the following location and verify that you receive a 404 status code: `http://<INGRESS-EXTERNAL-IP>/`

 {{% notice warning %}}